Phazyck/some-say-home/README.md

 The bot can be found at https://twitter.com/some_say_home

-##...is where things get installed.
+##...is where things get installed

 If you don't already have have it, please install [Node.js](http://nodejs.org/).
 This will install two programs: `node`, which runs JavaScript from the command line, and `npm`, which helps you install software that Node.js can run.